mpalourdio/zf2-twitter-widget/README.md

 'dataAriaPolite'  => 'polite or assertive',
 ```

-The view helper second paramater is a boolean (true by default), that indicates if you must render the javascript code for your widget.
+The view helper second parameter is a boolean (true by default), that indicates if you must render the javascript code for your widget.
 If you have more that one widget on your page,
 use the ```OneTimeJsViewHelper``` to only add once the javascript code, just before your ```</body>```.
 This will avoid overhead.
 See https://dev.twitter.com/web/javascript/loading

 ```php